Table of contents

 Key Differences From Similar Families

-Amaranthaceae differs from the similar but very small (only two genera) Achatocarpaceae family because Amaranthaceae usually have a herbaceous habit vs always woody and always with normal secondary growth in the Achatocarpaceae.
+Amaranthaceae differs from the similar but very small (only two genera) Achatocarpaceae family because Amaranthaceae usually have a herbaceous habit vs. always being woody and always with normal secondary growth in Achatocarpaceae.
 Amaranthaceae also usually have dry fruits rather than the succulent berries found in the Achatocarpaceae.

 Distribution of Amaranthaceae

 Temperate to tropical, a truly cosmopolitan family missing only from Antarctica and the most extreme Arctic areas.
-Widespread through all of the Americas., Mexico, Central America, the Caribbean, and South America.
+Widespread throughout North America, Central America, the Caribbean, and South America.

 Distribution of Amaranthaceae in the Americas